Federal Reserve board did not vote on foreclosure pact -letter

 Fed’s board of governors usually do not vote on matters involving enforcement actions, Tarullo wrote, adding that any board member can request review of actions taken by the staff.

 The mortgage settlements proved controversial because they ended reviews that had already cost the banks some $2 billion but had not yet resulted in any relief to consumers.
-Banks including Bank of America Corp, JPMorgan Chase & Co and Wells Fargo & Co were part of the reviews.
+Banks including Bank of America Corp (BAC.N), JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N) were part of the reviews.

 Some 4.2 million people are receiving checks as part of the deal, which ran into new problems in May when the Fed said some borrowers received smaller checks than they should have.